When it comes to producing and distributing goods, warehousing is an essential component that cannot be ignored.

 Warehousing businesses need all kinds of equipment.
 Your type or warehousing niche will determine the specific equipment required.

-Broad equipment categories include dock, conveyors, storage, lifting, and packing equipment.
+Broad equipment categories include docks, conveyors, storage, lifting, and packing.

 ix.
 Hiring a Workforce